stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 runme:
   id: 01J1ASZDP12DG2YF681CEAEHY3
   version: v3
-title: Runme Notebook Cloud Renderers with AWS
+title: Runme Cloud Renders with AWS
 ---

-# Runme Notebook Cloud Renderers with AWS
+# Runme Cloud Renderers with AWS

-Runme Notebook Cloud Renderers allows users to interact with cloud resources directly from their Markdown file.
+Runme Cloud Rendering allows users to interact with cloud resources directly from their Markdown file.
 It integrates with various cloud services, including [AWS Elastic Cloud Compute (EC2)](https://aws.amazon.com/ec2/) and [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).

 While AWS EC2 is a cloud-based service that allows users to deploy, manage, and scale applications efficiently while optimizing costs and ensuring security, AWS EKS, on the other hand, is a managed Kubernetes service that makes it easy to run Kubernetes on AWS without installing and operating your own Kubernetes control plane or nodes.

 The integration of Runme with AWS makes it easy to scale applications from your Markdown file and promotes collaboration between teammates.

-This guide will explore how to accelerate your workflow by leveraging Runme Notebook Cloud Renderers with AWS.
+This guide will explore how to accelerate your workflow by leveraging Runme Cloud Rendering with AWS.

 ## Installation